 In case of split gNB architecture, for a MRB with common PDCP involving both PTP (RLC leg) and PTM (RLC leg), upon receiving the MBS data from the gNB-CU via a shared F1-U tunnel, the gNB-DU makes decision of using PTP (RLC leg) or PTM (RLC leg) or both.

+For UEs in RRC_INACTIVE only PTM is supported as specified in TS 38.300 [2].

+7.7.x Support of resource efficiency for RAN Sharing